arnavxkohli/GRAM-ES-combined/README.md

 - Then run `source venv/bin/activate` on Unix based systems. `.\venv\Scripts\activate` if on Windows.
 - Finally, run `pip install -r requirements.txt`

 - Server can then be run using `python3 wsgi.py`.
-It has been configured [here](https://gram-server.onrender.com/)(might be unresponsive for a minute because we used render's free tier, the server is automatically unresponsive after a period of inactivity and takes about a minute or two to get up and running, if it doesn't work, change the server URL in `website-code/app/requests.js` to `http://127.0.0.1` for testing).
+It has been configured [here](https://gram-backend.vercel.app/).
 ## Sensor code

 - Run `python3 -m venv venv`